Hardwick High School and College

-Hardwicke High School and College is an educational institute in Mysore.
+Hardwick High School and College is an educational institute in Mysore.
 The school offers primary, higher primary, high school, and pre-university level education.

 History

 Formerly known as Wesleyan High School and Methodist Mission High School, Hardwicke High School and Pre-University College was founded in 1840 during the Commission Rule and the nominal reign of Maharaja Krishnaraja Wodeyar III.

 Rev. Harold Spencer BA (1876 - 1966) was a previous principal.
 Writing Kangalese Grammar, accepted at the time across India.

 Alongside teaching he edited the "Harvest Home", a monthly missionary journal.